tristanmenzel/react-gen/README.md

 # React-Gen

-An extensible file scaffolder for any web project but made with react in mind since Angular already has a great code gen tool.
+An extensible file scaffolder for any web project but made with React in mind since Angular already has a great code gen tool.

 ## Installation